Advantages of Traveling Alone During Pandemic Times

 To put it mildly, I was aggravated to have to cancel my lovely, 4-country Europe trip in 2020.
-Since American’s haven’t been allowed to enter many countries, with or without adhering to mandatory quarantining (that would have consumed most of my trip), well, it was best to just push that trip to later.
+Since American’s weren’t allowed to enter many countries, with or without adhering to mandatory quarantining, it was best to just push my trip out.

-This doesn’t mean I haven’t been keeping my eye on the travel advisories, airline notifications, and travel deals.
-As an experienced solo traveler, I already know I have the advantage to just take off for a long weekend if I absolutely must.
+I kept my eye on the travel advisories, airline notifications, and travel deals.
+As an experienced solo traveler, I already knew I had the advantage to just take off for a long weekend if I absolutely had to.

-I’m also going to explore more of my back yard.
-There are some more hiking trails to pound and rivers to kayak.
+I also spent time exploring more of my back yard.
+There were some more hiking trails to pound and rivers to kayak.